 Even if you have a short summer in your region, you can still get a good pepper harvest, provided that you grow them fast enough.
 There are several fast-maturing pepper varieties to choose from, such as:

 - Bell Sweet Chocolate Pepper – this heirloom open-pollinated bell pepper is chocolate-colored and sweet.
-At 3 to 4 inches long, the fruit matures fast, taking only 57 days from seed to mature pepper harvest.
+At 3 to 4 inches long, the fruit matures fast, taking only 57 days to mature pepper harvest.
 Learn more about the Bell Sweet Chocolate Pepper from Sandia Seed Company.

 - Early Jalapeno Pepper – this heirloom open-pollinated jalapeno pepper is very hot.
-The fruit is 3 inches long and matures fast, taking only 65 days from seed to mature peppers.
+The fruit is 3 inches long and matures fast, taking only 65 days to mature peppers.
 Learn more about the Early Jalapeno Pepper from Sandia Seed Company.

 - Sweet Banana Pepper – this heirloom open-pollinated pepper produces yellow peppers shaped like bananas.
-The fruit has low heat and matures in only 75 days from seed to harvest.
+The fruit has low heat and matures in only 75 days to harvest.
 Learn more about the Sweet Banana Pepper from Sandia Seed Company.

 As with any peppers, you will still need to protect the varieties listed above from frost.
 However, their fast growth and short time to maturity should help you to avoid the cold weather.